Mount Pleasant Township, Washington County, Pennsylvania

 Mount Pleasant Township is a township in Washington County, Pennsylvania, United States.
 As of the 2020 census, the township population was 3,282.

 History

 The Krepps Covered Bridge was listed on the National Register of Historic Places in 1979.

 Geography

 According to the United States Census Bureau, the township has a total area of 35.7 sqmi, of which 35.6 sqmi is land and 0.1 sqmi (0.22%) is water.
+It contains part of the census-designated place of Westland.